Technologicat/unpythonic/doc/dialects.md

 # Examples of creating dialects using `mcpyrate`

-What if Python had automatic tail-call optimization, an implicit return statement, and automatically named, multi-expression lambdas?
+What if Python had automatic tail-call optimization and an implicit return statement?
 Look no further:

 ```python
 from unpythonic.dialects import dialects, Lispython  # noqa: F401